steviegt6/nucleus/README.md

 # discord-canary "$@"
 ```

-`nucleus`, like OpenAsar, also depends on a CDN to retrieve files from (namely, the config).
+nucleus, like OpenAsar, also depends on a CDN to retrieve files from (namely, the config).
 Our fork is hosted at [steviegt6/nucleus-cdn](https://github.com/steviegt6/nucleus-cdn) ([cdn.nucleus.tomat.dev](https://cdn.nucleus.tomat.dev)).
 Depending on what you are developing or testing, you may need to host your own CDN locally and change `./src/utils/win.js` appropriately.

 ## Configuration

-You may configure `nucleus` by clicking the text that displays "`nucleus`" followed by a six-letter commit SHA in the bottom of your settings sidebar, which will open the config window.
+You may configure nucleus by clicking the text that displays "nucleus" followed by a six-letter commit SHA in the bottom of your settings sidebar, which will open the config window.